michhar/bot-education-samples/README.md

 * Enjoy!

+You could also follow instructions in the lab on this repo [here](https://github.com/michhar/bot-education-ocrbot/blob/master/LabStart.md) for any code you choose to write.

 ### Write an app

 Write some bot code in VSCode or your dev env of choice and you may pull down some samples from: